ortexx/winston-callback/readme.md

   process.exit(1); // or something else
 })

-// process.exit will be run after completion of all logger transports.
+// process.exit will be run after the completion of all logger transports.
 ```